Mat Salleh Rebellion: 1900–1905 (Mat Salleh's defeat)

 The company sent a force to retaliate.
 They reached Tambunan on 31 December 1899 and fighting commenced the next day.
 On 10 January 1900, the village of Laland was captured by the company.
 Mat Salleh lost 60 men.
-On 15 January 1900, the company proceeded to acquire Taga villages and the fort of one of Mat Salleh's chief lieutenants; Mat Sator was burned by shell-fire.
+On 15 January 1900, the company proceeded to acquire Taga villages and the fort of one of Mat Salleh's chief lieutenants; Mat Sator was burned by shell-fire, rendered unconscious, but he did not die.
 They then cut the water supply to Mat Salleh's fort by diverting the Pengkalian River to the Sensuran.
 On 27 January 1900, Mat Salleh's fort was surrounded and shelled continuously for the next four days.
 The seemingly impenetrable fort finally fell due to a massive onslaught by the company.

 On 31 January 1900, Mat Salleh was killed by machine gun-fire by mid-day.
 A chance shot from a Maxim Gun had hit Mat Salleh in the left temple, killing him instantly.
 Also killed in the battle were about 1,000 of Mat Salleh's followers who fought from the neighbouring villages of Lotud Tondulu, Piasau, Kitutud, Kepayan and Sunsuron.

 It was, however, another five years before the remnants of Mat Salleh's men surrendered, were killed or captured by the company, resulting in the end of the rebellion in 1905.